ElektraInitiative/libelektra/src/plugins/struct/README.md

 ## Introduction ##

-This plugin is a check plugin which checks the structure and interrelations of Keys in order the verify that they represent a valid configuration.
+This plugin is a check plugin which checks the structure and interrelations of Keys in order to verify that they represent a valid configuration.

 ## Purpose ##